AleksMD/social_network/README.md

 http://localhost:8000/create_new_post/
 ```
 > Log in:
+>
 >>N.B.
-This step is only simulation of real login it just virify you as a user in
+This step is only simulation of a real logging.
+It just virify you as a user in database.
->>database.
 >
 ```
 curl -X POST -d "{\"username\": \"<your_username\">,\"password\":\"<your_password>\"}" -H "Content-Type: application/json" \